daostack/arc.js_legacy/docs/Home.md

 ```

 !!! info
-    For safety, Arc.js specifies a different HTTP port for each network.
+    For safety, Arc.js specifies a different default HTTP port for each network.
 You will need to make sure that the testnet you are using is listening on that port.
 The port values are:

     <table style="margin-left:2.5rem">
     <tr style="text-align:left"><th>Network</th><th>Port</th></tr>